Chequing Account Canada

 You may have considered banking with Scotiabank, but their basic chequing account wasn’t enough to meet your banking needs.
 The good news is, they also have a basic plus chequing account.

-Scotiabank’s basic chequing account has 12 free transactions per month.
-In contrast, this Basic Plus chequing account has 25 free debit transactions.
-The basic chequing account has only 2 free Interac e-transfers per month.
-While the Plus chequing account has 10 free Interac e-transfers.
+Scotiabank’s basic chequing account has some free transactions per month.
+In contrast, this Basic Plus chequing account has some free debit transactions.
+The basic chequing account has few free Interac e-transfers per month.
+While the Plus chequing account has more free Interac e-transfers.

 You can also earn Scotia Rewards and Scene Points on all of your debit purchases with this basic plus account.

-Ultimately, this is a great chequing account for those who can maintain a minimum balance of $3000 in one bank account.
+Ultimately, this is a great chequing account for those who can maintain a minimum balance in one bank account.
 It is also good for those who don’t make many debit transactions or e-transfers each month.
-As this account does not offer unlimited debit transactions, you will have to pay $1.25 for all transactions over your allotted amount each month.
-As there is no unlimited Interac e-transfers either, for any additional one, you have to pay $1.00.
+As this account does not offer unlimited debit transactions, you will have to pay for all transactions over your allotted amount each month.
+As there is no unlimited Interac e-transfers either.

 National Bank The Connected Chequing Account